zendesk/demo_apps/secure_requests_sample_app/README.md

 You will need to create a free account on teachmyapi.com for your API key.
 This is required for this app to work.

-You will get a unique key with your teachmyapi.com account, this is the paramater needed for this app.
+You will get a unique `key` with your teachmyapi.com account, this is the paramater needed for this app.
-Your key will be after the /api/. https://www.teachmyapi.com/api/xxxxxxxxxxxxxxxxxxxxxxxxxxxx
+Your `key` will be after the /api/. https://www.teachmyapi.com/api/xxxxxxxxxxxxxxxxxxxxxxxxxxxx

+The default `subdomain` for heroku is `echoapi`.

 ### The following information is displayed: